Helicobacter pylori: Epidemiology

-In 2023, it was estimated that about two-thirds of the world's population were infected with H. pylori infection, being more common in developing countries.
+In 2023, it was estimated that about two-thirds of the world's population was infected with H. pylori infection, being more common in developing countries.
 H. pylori infection is more prevalent in South America, Sub-Saharan Africa, and the Middle East.
 The global prevalence declined markedly in the decade following 2010, with a particular reduction in Africa.

 The age at which someone acquires this bacterium seems to influence the pathologic outcome of the infection.
 People infected at an early age are likely to develop more intense inflammation that may be followed by atrophic gastritis with a higher subsequent risk of gastric ulcer, gastric cancer, or both.
-Acquisition at an older age brings different gastric changes, more likely to lead to duodenal ulcer.
+Acquisition at an older age brings different gastric changes, more likely to lead to a duodenal ulcer.
 Infections are usually acquired in early childhood in all countries.
 However, the infection rate of children in developing nations is higher than in industrialized nations, probably due to poor sanitary conditions, perhaps combined with lower antibiotics usage for unrelated pathologies.
 In developed nations, it is currently uncommon to find infected children, but the percentage of infected people increases with age.
 The higher prevalence among the elderly reflects higher infection rates incurred in childhood.
 In the United States, prevalence appears higher in African-American and Hispanic populations, most likely due to socioeconomic factors.
 The lower rate of infection in the West is largely attributed to higher hygiene standards and widespread use of antibiotics.
 Despite high rates of infection in certain areas of the world, the overall frequency of H. pylori infection is declining.
 However, antibiotic resistance is appearing in H. pylori; many metronidazole- and clarithromycin-resistant strains are found in most parts of the world.